-The Love Quest Foundation has also sponsored music campaigns that brought youth, survivors, and community members together as part of our annual awareness and prevention campaigns on intimate partner and teen dating violence, domestic abuse, and sexual assault.
+The Love Quest Foundation sponsors music campaigns that bring youth, survivors, and community members together for our annual awareness and prevention campaigns on intimate partner and teen dating violence, domestic abuse, and sexual assault.

-The Love Quest Foundation locally shot the video I’m Taking Off that tells a story loosely based on actual events: An up and coming female high school athlete falls in love and gradually finds herself in an manipulative and abusive relationship.
+The Love Quest Foundation shot the video I’m Taking Off locally of an up and coming female high school athlete who gradually finds herself in an manipulative and abusive relationship.
 As she wrestles between her love for him and her love for herself, she learns more about her inner strength and resolve.

 The Alumni Songwriters Bootcamp

-The Alumni Songwriters Bootcamp provided an opportunity to collaborate and creatively advocate for issues important to participants, to tell their story, and to inspire others through song.
+The 2019 Alumni Songwriters Bootcamp provided Beacon High School students students, alumni and community partners an opportunity to collaborate and produce I Wanted to Say No and Mama Don’t Go to creatively advocate for issues important to participants, to tell their story, and to inspire others through song.